The Most Hazadous American Occupations

 Causes of Worker Deaths

 The BLS classifies worker deaths based on the six categories listed below.
-The chart shows the total number of fatalities and the percentage of the total (4836) for each category.
-For example, 2054 transportation incidents constitute about 42% of 4836.
-(The percentages don't add up to 100 because of rounding.)
+The chart shows the total number of fatalities and the percentage of the total (5,147) for each category.
+For example, 2077 transportation incidents constitute about 40% of 5147.
+The percentages don't add up to 100 because of rounding.

 Transportation Incidents include roadway and non-roadway accidents that involve motorized land vehicles (autos and mobile machinery).
-According to the BLS, roadway incidents accounted for 24% of all fatal accidents in 2016.
+According to the BLS, transportation incidents accounted for 40% of all fatal accidents in 2017.
 Clearly, autos and mobile equipment are a major workplace hazard.
-Transportation incidents were involved in 40% of fatal accidents in 2016.
-Of the 2083 fatalities that resulted from transportation incidents, approximately 60% occurred on a roadway.

 Most Hazardous Industries

 The BLS considers fatalities in terms of both absolute numbers and fatality rates (number of fatalities per 100,000 full-time equivalent workers).
-Some industries employ many more workers than others.
-Thus, the fatality rate can be more meaningful than the absolute number of deaths.
+Because some industries employ many more workers than others, the fatality rate can be more meaningful than the absolute number of deaths.